Claim: A single dose of Children’s Motrin can cause ulcers and gastrointestinal bleeding in children.

 God bless all of you and your families this holiday.
 Give all you kiddies and nieces and nephews big hugs and kisses and even though this email is long, please send it to as many people as you think would be interested in reading it.

-Origins: Dealing with a sick child is one of the more harrowing situations a parent faces.
-So what could be worse than discovering that the medication you gave your child to treat one medical problem not only caused an even worse problem, but created a potentially life-threatening condition?
+problem not only caused an even worse problem, but created a potentially life-threatening condition?
 Especially when that medication is a common over-the-counter drug given to thousands of children every day?
-The text quoted above describes one parent's experience with such an occurrence, attributed to a single dose of Children's Motrin
+The text quoted above describes one parent’s experience with such an occurrence, attributed to a single dose of Children’s Motrin

 The active ingredient in Children’s Motrin is Ibuprofen, a nonsteroidal anti-inflammatory drug effective in relieving pain and reducing inflammation.
 (Ibuprofen is also marketed under several other brand names, such as Advil, Medipren, and Nuprin).
 Children’s Motrin Suspension first became available as a prescription product in 1989, and in 1995 it was cleared by the Food And Drug Administration (FDA) for marketing as an over-the-counter product.
 Both those landmarks occurred only after the product had been extensively tested on children: